Atypicalim/chatbot/README.md

 ## 0. notice

-> the chatbot is writen accordign to AIML 2.5 and [Program-P](https://github.com/pe77/Program-P)，it uses utf-8 and i made some customizaton , there are some differences between standard aiml tags and the tags uses in this program.
+> the chatbot is writen according to AIML 2.5 and [Program-P](https://github.com/pe77/Program-P)，it uses utf-8 and i made some customizaton , there are some differences between standard aiml tags and the tags uses in this program.

 ## 1. description